ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 Ethereum is a proper noun and should always be capitalized.

-- `Ethereum` not `ethereum`
+- "Ethereum" not "ethereum"

 ### Ether {#ether}

 Ether is a common noun and should not be capitalized unless at the beginning of a sentence.
-ETH, on the other hand, is a currency abbreviation and should always be capitalized.
+ETH, on the other hand, is a currency abbreviation (and ticker symbol) and should always be capitalized.

-- `ether` not `Ether`
+- "ether" not "Ether"
-- `ETH` not `eth or Eth`
+- "ETH" not "eth or Eth"

 ### Mainnet {#mainnet}